KaranJaiswal02/Real-Time-Segmentation/README.md

 - Blends the foreground with different backgrounds based on user input.

 ## 🔥 Future Enhancements
-🎨 Add multiple image backgrounds & allow dynamic switching 📹 Use real-time video as background
+🎨 Add multiple image backgrounds & allow dynamic switching.
+📹 Use real-time video as background.
-🎛️ GUI controls for adjusting blur intensity
+🎛️ GUI controls for adjusting blur intensity.